google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

 for transformed programs, so they are provided as part of the package reflectable rather than being generated.
 Hence, they are supported if and only if the methods they rely on are supported.
-This is what it means when we say that `instanceMembers` is 'unified into' `declarations`.
+This is what it means when we say that `instanceMembers` has been 'unified into' `declarations`.

 ### Covering Multiple API Based Capabilities Concisely